TyrionFront/marketplace/README.md

 ```

 All fields are required.
+At the moment 2 roles are supported:
+- `admin`;
+- `user`.

-New user with any role except for `admin` may be added as is.
+New user with role `user` may be added as is.
 For new admin - Bearer token of an exsisting admin is required.

 `POST /login` - log in via _Basic auth_ using previousy `username` and `password`